camunda/camunda-docs/docs/components/modeler/bpmn/service-tasks/service-tasks.md

 ## Task definition

-A service task must have a `taskDefiniton`.
-The `taskDefiniton` is used to specify which [job workers](../../../concepts/job-workers.md) handle the service task work.
+A service task must have a `taskDefinition`.
+The `taskDefinition` is used to specify which [job workers](../../../concepts/job-workers.md) handle the service task work.

 A `taskDefinition` specifies the following properties: